Route of the Caravans: The Silk Road

 After breakfast, we are transferred to the airport for our flight to Bishkek, the capital city of Kyrgyzstan, where a cordial welcome awaits us.
 Bishkek was originally called Pishpek.
 However, it was later renamed Frunze in honour of a major political organizer of the Civil War born in Pishpek.
 It finally became Bishkek in 1991—however, the airport is still coded FRU for Frunze!
 At this fourth Stan capital, we’ll enjoy a 2-night stay at our centrally located hotel.

-Overnight: Hotel Plaza, Bishkek (2 nights) (B, D)
+Overnight: B Hotel/Hotel Bridges, Bishkek (2 nights) (B, D)

 Day 14 (FRI): Bishkek